iamgabeortiz/install-jekyll-win/README.md

 2. Next fire up your favorite Command Line Interface (CLI) (I prefer [PowerShell](http://en.wikipedia.org/wiki/Windows_PowerShell)) and navigate to the **C:\RubyDevKit** folder.
 Run ```ruby dk.rb init``` to have Ruby create the initial **config.yaml** file.

-3. Open the **config.yaml** file to ensure it looks like similar to mine.
+3. Open the **config.yaml** file to ensure it looks similar to mine.

 4. In the same **C:\RubyDevKit** folder run ```ruby dk.rb install``` to install the Ruby Development Kit.